dragonflydb/dragonfly/README.md

 debugging and management info.
 If you go to `:6379/metrics` url you will see some prometheus compatible metrics.

+The Prometheus exported metrics are compatible with the Grafana dashboard [see here](examples/grafana/dashboard.json).

 Important!
 Http console is meant to be accessed within a safe network.
 If you expose Dragonfly's TCP port externally, it is advised to disable the console with `--http_admin_console=false` or `--nohttp_admin_console`.